South Island Adventure

 Full of history this resilient city is re-building itself following the destructive 6.3 magnitude earthquake in February 2011.
 Take a sightseeing tour on an open top double decker bus around central Christchurch to learn more about the rebuild and how Christchurch is preserving some of its heritage buildings.
 You could then spend the afternoon learning how to surf at one of the rough east coast beaches or get the blood pumping and try canyoning where you’ll hike, swim, zip line and jump off cliffs into pools of fresh water, anyone can give this a go!

-Make your way to Hanmer Springs, a beautiful alpine village just 90 minutes out of Christchurch.
-Spend the afternoon relaxing in the world renowned Hanmer Springs Thermal Pools and Spa, and treat yourself to a beauty or massage treatment.
+Depending on your travel plans, you can either fly back out of Christchurch or make your way to Hanmer Springs, a beautiful alpine village just 90 minutes out of Christchurch.
+Spend the afternoon relaxing in the world-renowned Hanmer Springs Thermal Pools and Spa, and treat yourself to a beauty or massage treatment.
 Or, if you’re here in winter, take to the slopes and go skiing at one of the nearby skifields.

 Make the trip north to the port town of Picton on your final day of this South Island adventure.
-From Hanmer Springs this will take four and a half hours – we recommend stopping in the charming town of Murchison to refresh.
-This particularly pretty town has a great selection of eateries and plenty of outdoor adventure activities on offer.
+From Christchurch or Hanmer Springs, this will take four and a half hours – we recommend stopping in the charming coastal town of Kaikōura to refresh.
+This picturesque town is the perfect place for coastal walks and tucking into a plate of crayfish.

-The two-hour drive from Murchison to Blenheim through the Marlborough Region follows the scenic highway along Mount Richmond Forest Park and the Wairau River.
-Arriving in Blenheim, the wine growing capital of Marlborough, enjoy the wide variety of cafes, restaurants and wineries, all within driving distance of the town.
+The one-and-a-half-hour drive from Kaikōura to Blenheim through the Canterbury Region follows the scenic state highway 1 along the eastern coast of the South Island.
+Arriving in Blenheim, the wine-growing capital of Marlborough, enjoy the wide variety of cafes, restaurants and wineries, all within driving distance of the town.

 Picton is only half an hour from Blenheim, so when you’re ready to embark on a journey of the North Island, head to Picton to catch the Interislander ferry across the Cook Strait to Wellington.

 This seven day Milford Sound itinerary is easily completed without the use of a car.
 InterCity have daily services departing from many cities in the South Island, while their TravelPass and FlexiPass bus passes offer flexible travel within a set budget.
 You can jump on and off wherever and whenever you please, and manage all your travel online.
-The TravelPass and FlexiPass range also include many sightseeing day tours around New Zealand, including Milford Sound.
+The TravelPass and FlexiPass range also include many sightseeing day tours around New Zealand, including Milford Sound and Aoraki/Mount Cook.